While others talk “Peak Oil” NEEM talks “Peak Water”

 NEEM promotes replacing what we remove.
 We know our aquifers are at risk.
 We know the agricultural community would like to pass their farms on to their children knowing that they will have water to continue to farm.
 It is the future of agriculture in the United States; no water, no farm.

 We design large-scale, simplified urban and rural systems.
-NEEM promotes systems that provide naturally filtered water with the majority harvested returned to the aquifer to recharge it.
+NEEM promotes systems that provide naturally filtered water.

 We can easily determine usage through existing data.
 We know an aquifer’s capacity and what is removed from it in acre-feet.
 We therefore can determine the amount we need capture to recharge it.
 This dictates the number and size of systems required.
 It is as simple as that.
 There is an inexhaustible supply of rainfall yearly that exceeds what we currently use but is only beneficial to us if we harvest it.
-Rain falling on the ground is not efficiently returned to the aquifer.
-NEEM specializes in design and installation of large-scale, unique systems that require little or no maintenance.
+NEEM specializes in design and installation of large-scale, unique systems using SPLASH professional engineering software that require little or no maintenance.
+Why SPLASH and Ripplethru? because its ahead of the curve engineering software you will use soon that eliminates error liability and effects changes across all drawings.

 Harvest Capability